Miley Cyrus’ 19-Year-Old Sister Noah Strips Down To Black Bikini For Wild Motorcycle Ride – With Her Dad

 “It’s like I’ve been in music school my whole life.
 He inspires me a ton.
 I send him my records.
 He and my mom are, like, the first people I send my records to,” she said about dad Billy Ray.

 “My parents obviously knew I was going through a tough time in kind of every aspect — not knowing where I was going musically… but also personally, through a relationship, and they were just super supportive and they love every song on the record.
-My dad is my biggest fan and so is my mom,” she added regarding her 2018-released album.
+My dad is my biggest fan and so is my mom,” she added, regarding her album, which was released in 2018.

 Fans wishing to see more of Noah should follow her Instagram.